 Are German Shepherds good family dogs?

-They can be excellent family dogs when socialized and trained well.
+They can be excellent family dogs when socialized and trained from an early age.
 They tend to be protective of children.
-But their size and energy mean interactions with very young kids should always be supervised, and the whole household needs to commit to consistent rules.
+Their size and energy mean interactions with very young kids should always be supervised, and the whole household needs to commit to consistent rules.
 According to PetMD’s breed overview, they’re generally loyal and gentle with their families when raised properly.

 How much does it cost to own a Shepherd per year?